fewangsit/vue-developer-docs/docs/style-guide/documenting-code.md

   // If the new text content is different from the current label text. if (text !== props.label) {
-    // Trim the text to removes extra spaces. const trimmed = text?.trim() ?? null;
+    const trimmed = text?.trim() ?? null;

     inputElement.textContent = trimmed;